Yomguithereal/psia-python-advanced/notes/notebooks_outline/2_data_science.md

 ## Preparation

+1. How to install external libraries?
-1. Be sure to have:
+2. Be sure to have:
   1. pandas
   2. seaborn
   3. tqdm
-2. Good practices: `requirements.txt`, keep imports on top
+3. Good practices: `requirements.txt`, keep imports on top
+4. Using `help` when lost, using tabulation & intellisense

 ## Parrainages

+Intro: what is a JSON file? how to parse a JSON file?

 1. Read the "parrainages" JSON file
 2. Check out the records and count the candidates (using a `Counter`)